 Course-based STEM and Social Science subject tutors are available by request.
 Tutors are trained and supervised by the CTLR.
 Depending on an individual department’s needs, the CTLR will also pay some or all of the requested tutor’s hours.

 Requests should be submitted prior to the semester start, or as early as possible in the semester to allow for adequate tutor recruitment, training and placement.

 Additional information can be found on the STEM Tutoring page.

-The Writing Center’s Course-Based Tutoring Program
+Writing Center Course-Based Tutoring Program

-The CTLR Provides Other Kinds of Support
+Other Kinds of Support Provided by the CTLR

 For more information about CTLR ‘s student-centered programming—including academic skills development, foreign language tutoring, etc., visit the main student tutoring page.